gmcintire/meshtastic-irc/README.md

 ## Features

-- Connects to Meshtastic devices via USB serial port
+- Connects to Meshtastic devices via USB serial port or MQTT
 - Auto-detects Meshtastic serial port on macOS and Linux
 - Connects to IRC servers with TLS/SSL support
 - Bidirectional message relay between Meshtastic and IRC
 - Configurable via JSON file or command-line arguments
 - Channel filtering for both networks
+- Shows Meshtastic node short names instead of raw IDs
+- Acknowledges received Meshtastic messages when requested

 ## Requirements

 - Rust 1.70 or later
+- Either:
-- A Meshtastic device connected via USB
+  - A Meshtastic device connected via USB, or
+  - Access to an MQTT broker with Meshtastic messages
 - Internet connection for IRC server access

 ## Installation